Jeremiah Announces Temple-Court Disaster

 Persistent hardness of heart against God’s warnings leads to inevitable judgment.

-14 Then Jeremiah came from Topheth, where Yahweh had sent him to prophesy, and he stood in the court of Yahweh’s house, and said to all the people:
+14 Then Jeremiah returned from Topheth, where the LORD had sent him to prophesy, and he stood in the courtyard of the house of the LORD and proclaimed to all the people,

 Persistent hardness of heart against God’s warnings leads to inevitable judgment.